matsim-org/jekyll-website/downloads/index.md

 # &nbsp; {#gui}
 # Use the MATSim GUI

-The "Standalone" version is targeted to users who want to use MATSim by editing the input files, including config.xml directly.
+This "standalone" version is targeted to users who want to use MATSim by editing the input files, including config.xml directly.
 A basic GUI is provided.

-1. [Download](/downloads) the release and unzip it.
+1. Download [matsim-example-project](https://github.com/matsim-org/matsim-example-project) and unzip it.
+There is an option ``download zipfile''; no need to use git.
-1. Go the the directory where you find `matsim-*.jar`.
+1. A clickable jar file is no longer provided, since they make the git repo too large.
+Instead, follow the instructions under ``Building and Running it locally'' at [matsim-example-project](https://github.com/matsim-org/matsim-example-project).
-1. Double click on the MATSim jar file.
+1. As stated there, you will be able to double click on the generated MATSim jar file.
 What opens is what we call the MATSim GUI.
 	1. An example config file is in `scenarios/equil`.
 	1. Pres `Run` to run MATSim.